michaelglass/integrity-website/src/integrity.markdown

         $ git push heroku master
         $ heroku rake db:migrate

-If Heroku rejects your push while trying to install gems, edit the `.gems` file, and make sure that it is installing version 0.1.9.1 or later.

 You may also want to install, say, the `integrity-email` gem.
 Simply list it on its own line in the `.gems` manifest:

-        integrity
+        integrity --version 0.1.9.3
-        integrity-email
+        integrity-email # Add that line

 (You'll want to go edit `integrity-config.rb` to require it, as well.)